 "When I see a problem that has even a 1 percent probability of occurring and is "irreversible" and potentially "catastrophic," I buy insurance.
 That is what taking climate change seriously is all about.""

-Cheney might use the one-percent argument to go to war, but he did so to invoke fear in the American public in order to gain their support.
+That seems reasonable until you pull in all the others.
+Cheney might use the one percent argument to go to war, but he did so to invoke fear in the American public in order to gain their support.
 Suskind did not support the Cheney Doctrine, because it wasn't based in evidence and fact.
-Sunstein also criticized the Cheney Doctrine, comparing it unfavorably to the Precautionary Principle.
+Sunstein also criticized the Cheney Doctrine, but in his case compared it unfavorably to the Precautionary Principle.
 Now Friedman incongruously corrals the whole mix to support: "doing the Cheney-thing on climate -- preparing for 1 percent."
-I'm not sure quite what to make of this kind of endorsement.
+I'm not sure quite what to make of this kind of endorsement, but I'm very wary of it.